 Still, Nathan can't wait to come back to Croatia.

 - I managed to visit some beautiful places for the short time I lived in Croatia - your coastline and the islands are truly beautiful, and I can't wait for the coronavirus to end so I can come back.
-The study program is really great, but it's only one of the reasons I moved; I even like the idea of staying here for a few years.
+The study programme is really great, but it's only one of the reasons I moved; I even like the idea of staying here for a few years.
 That's why I hope I can pack my things and go back as soon as possible. - he says.

 Before “accidentally” returning to the States, Nathan visited Japan with his colleagues and was blown away.